Awesome Shodan Search Queries

 Example: HP Printers

-Xerox Copiers/Printers πŸ”Ž β†’
+Xerox Copiers/Printers πŸ”Ž β†’arrow-up-right

 Example: Xerox Copiers/Printers